AI/DC solution

 Trigger once at the fabric level — the entire data center builds itself.

-The demo data includes two complete fabrics:
+The demo data includes three complete, single-vendor fabrics:

 Who this is for